Taaniya/research-paper-summaries/architecture_advancements/architecture_advancements_papers.md

 * This is implemented in CUDA to gain fine-grained control over memory access & maintain all attention operations into a single GPU kernel.

 #### Advantages –
-* Despite the increase in FLOPs due to recomputation, this speeds up training compared to existing baselines and uses less memory
+* Despite the increase in FLOPs due to recomputation, this speeds up training compared to existing baselines and uses less memory (reducing its memory complexity from quadratic to linear)
 * Enables longer context for sequence length yielding higher quality models